-[I am reading this 2012 novel, second in the sequence that began with My Brilliant Friend, in four sections.
-I write about what I’ve read in each section before reading further.
-So far I have read roughly half the novel.]
+[I chose to read this 2012 novel, second in the quartet that began with My Brilliant Friend, in four sections.
+I wrote about what I had read in each section before reading further.
+Spoiler alert: If you read this running commentary, you will find out everything that happens in the book as I read it.]

 31 July 2021